VinzDF89/react-currency-field/README.md

 | **onNumericalChange** | (newValue: number) => void | undefined | Whenever the user interacts with the input field, the function passed to this attribute will be called and it will contain a parameter representing the value of the field but of number type. |
 | **onMaxFails** | (newValue: boolean) => void | undefined | If set, the function will be called every time the user tries to set a number greater than the one specified by the "max" attribute. |
 | **onMinFails** | (newValue: boolean) => void | undefined | If set, the function will be called every time the user interacts with the input field, and its value is lower than the one specified by the "min" attribute. |

+## Previous releases
+### 1.1.0 minor release notes
+- Added the more generic "symbol" attribute to use instead of "currency", which is now marked as deprecated.
+- Added the new "symbolPosition" attribute, which allows to move the symbol after the field if set to "end" (default is "start").
+- Small optimization on keyboard cursor's positioning.
+- Code refactoring.